Mekino05/alx-higher_level_programming/0x0A-python-inheritance/README.md

-write a class MyList that inherits from list
+write an empty class BaseGeometry